I have been privileged to attend over 120 births as of October 2013.

 any more (back labor is very difficult to cope with), I asked for an epidural,

 and my doula never left my side.
 She was

 there when I went to sleep, and when I woke up.

-She never "judged me" - and I've heard other doulas talk about their clients choosing an epidural like it is evil!
+She never "judged me"!
 Her face told me everything that I needed to know at that point.
 She believed in me and let me know I was doing alright and

 everything would be okay, and it was.
 I